Blog Posts

-New Developer Rig Ordered and Shipped!
+New Home PC / Developer Rig

 In honor of Windows 7, and my increasing frustration with my 4 year old DELL computer, I figured I would pony up and build myself a nice developer rig.
 Even though it is my home computer my typical usage is work related; Visual Studio(s), SQL Server, IIS, Virtual Machines, etc...
 My wife's typical usage is email and web browsing.
 We are not gamers at all; not even solitaire!
 The most graphic intense application I use would be Google Earth.